 To calm things down the school authorities established assigned seats.
 Each bus seat was to hold three children — an older one with two younger kids as “buffers.”

 The bully barks his orders

-Wouldn’t you know I ended up with the worst spot — a middle seat halfway back next to Chuck 1, the school bus bully who sat on the aisle.
+Wouldn’t you know I ended up with the worst spot — a middle seat halfway back next to Chuck [Not his real name.], the school bus bully who sat on the aisle.
 My first-grade classmate Linda, who lived closer to school, got the window.

 Chuck laid down his ground rules the first day:”You’re gonna do what I say and no talking.”
 His overbearing demeanor told us he meant business.
 The daily ritual went downhill from there.

 “Hold my books, and don’t drop them,” he would command, thrusting them at me.
 Then he’d sneak off in his flannel shirt and cuffed jeans to kiss the girl in the last seat.